Fall Weekend Workshop

 Wildlife Awareness

-Do you know who is in our woods?
-Learn about the diverse wildlife of Washington—their behavior and how to respond in the backcountry.
-Track signs of animal presence on a spiked trail.
-Anyone seeking safe adventure in the outdoors should take this course!
-Taught by 3-experts from the Washington Department of Fish and Wildlife.
+Do you know who is in our woods, streams, and prairies?
+Learn about the diverse and often rare species of Washington— their behavior, habitats, and conservation.
+Track signs of animal presence and practice your identification skills for some of Washington’s diverse species on a spiked trail.
+Taught by 3-representatives from the Washington Department of Fish and Wildlife.

 Wild Edible Remedies